NIAENGD/ReimagineDoomscrolling/README.md

 ## Quick start

-Install dependencies and run the helper server (set `OPENAI_API_KEY` in your environment to enable scoring and rewriting):
+Install dependencies and run the helper server.
+It only provides a local endpoint for Whisper transcription so no API keys are required:

 ```bash
 pip install -r requirements.txt
 python server.py
 ```

-The server exposes a small API for transcription and processing.
-See `server.py` for details.
-A very simple Chrome extension is provided in the `extension/` folder.
-Load this folder as an unpacked extension and use the popup to start collecting links from your YouTube feed.
-Each link will be sent to the local server for analysis.
+The server exposes a small API for fetching subtitles and running Whisper when needed.
+The Chrome extension in the `extension/` folder handles scoring and the results page internally.
+Load the folder as an unpacked extension and use the popup to start collecting links.
+Each link is sent to the server only when a transcript is required.